Documenting and preserving the records and memories

 - identifying materials that are of primary interest to Aboriginal and Torres Strait Islander people, such as photographs, films, videos, sound recordings, genealogies and maps.

 In early 2020, AIATSIS commenced a preliminary pilot study, First Glance: Surveying your Land and Native Title Claim Archives with two land claim practitioners.
-The pilot study informs the development of a user-friendly ‘first glance’ guide and template that will facilitate a broad assessment of an archive, particularly in the absence of the collection holder and provides the basis for discussions about deposits, returns and the legal status of particular documents.
+The pilot study informed the development of a draft template that facilitates a ‘first glance’ assessment of an archive, particularly in the absence of the collection holder and provides the basis for discussions about deposits, returns and the legal status of particular documents.

-The aim is to encourage land claim and native title researchers to survey their personal archives and begin documenting them in order to keep them safe and eventually facilitate potential return to relevant Indigenous organisations, Land Councils and NTRBs/SPs and/or deposit in other collecting institutions.
+This template has been peer-reviewed but remains as a draft to be trialled and to obtain further advice around the documenting of digital archives.
+The draft is released now to encourage land claim and native title researchers to survey their personal archives and begin their documentation.
+The documentation is the first step in keeping your archives safe and to eventually facilitate potential return to relevant Indigenous organisations, land councils and NTRBs/SPs and/or for deposit in other receiving institutions.